symfony/symfony-docs/reference/configuration/framework.rst

 **type**: ``boolean`` **default**: ``true``

-If this option is enabled, validation constraints can be defined using attributes.
+If this option is enabled, validation constraints can be defined using `PHP attributes`_.

 translation_domain
 ..................